Abdalla-saed/Cyslistic/README.md

 •	Configure the compute instance to allow access to the dataset through the MAGE data pipeline and perform transformation and load this data to google big query and then visualize the data in looker

-The project utilizes the following services
+The project utilizes the following services:

-•	Programming Language - Python
+•	Programming Language - Python.

-•	Google Cloud Platform
+•	Google Cloud Platform.

-•	Google Storage
+•	Google Storage.

-•	Compute Instance
+•	Compute Instance.

-•	Big Query
+•	Big Query.

-•	Looker Studio
+•	Looker Studio.